How to turn a hinged farmhouse door into a bathroom sliding barn door on a budget. A DIY that goes from epic fail to success.

 We left it dry a little longer and tried again.
 Nope...the dried spray was coming off in sheets.

 We made the decision to pull all the tape off and scrape the window clean.
 I didn't want to rush into another mistake so I let the door sit overnight to think on it.

-On the scrap glass I took a piece of 1/4″ tape and a piece of 1″ painter's tape and sprayed the same amount of coats over each piece.
+On the scrap glass I took a piece of ¼" tape and a piece of 1" painter's tape and sprayed the same amount of coats over each piece.
 I left it sit to dry overnight.

 I also tried to pull the tape off when the spray wasn't completely dry.
-That was a total disaster with both the 1/4″ and 1″ tape.
+That was a total disaster with both the ¼" and 1" tape.

-So the verdict was to use the 1″ tape.
+So the verdict was to use the 1" tape.

 I couldn't leave a failed project on Facebook, so I had to do another Live video and explain what happened and what I did to fix it.